Limitless sailing and adventure around every corner?

 The execution is really the downfall for Jolly Roger.

 Originally released back in 2016 on the PC and PS4 (as Tempest: Pirate Action RPG) the game doesn’t look to have improved on any of the previous missteps.
 Navigation which is the majority of the game is as promised.
 You are able to freely sail around the world and its multiple regions (once unlocked).
 Unfortunately, this is an exercise in tedium as there is a real lack of excitement or engagement to be had.
-Instead, you are greeted to endless seas with landscape pop-ins off in the distance.
+Instead, you are greeted by endless seas with landscape pop-ins off in the distance.
 Frequently as you sail between locations you will get indications that pirates, rivals, or merchant ships are around and you can choose to engage.
 This happens when you utilise the map screen for navigation.

 The opposite is also true, you can choose to ignore these outright and are not be penalized either.
 Yes, you can argue that avoiding battles deprives you of possible recruits, goods, and cheaper repairs.
 But a counter to that would be the poor mechanics involved with battle draw out engagements and even result in the enemy sailing away if they catch a good wind and retreat.
 Speaking of wind, as stated earlier, you will spend most of your time at sea.
-Anyone with the slightest sailing inclination knows that wind at your back is optimal for speed.
+Anyone with the slightest sailing inclination knows that the wind at your back is optimal for speed.
 As a result, you will be chasing a blue indicator around even during a battle to properly manoeuvre your ship.
 You have the ability to control your sails (albeit zero, half, or full sail) but this mechanic feels off.

 Purest could argue that this is indicative of a true sim experience but this ultimately comes off as a novel idea that does nothing to enhance the player’s engagement.
 The same can be said for the crew.
 The promise of levelling your crew is fantastic.
 At times this felt like it dipped its toes into resource management sim.
 Making sure you have the right number of men staffing your cannons, rigging, etc, should be exhilarating.
 Instead, you have a static screen with a tiny font (when docked) where you move around figures devoid of any personality or character at all.
 This feels like a huge missed opportunity to grow with your crew and get to learn who they are.
 Promised as an open seas RPG the final execution feels devoid of any of the real trappings associated with a title of the genre.